The Great Exhibition (1851)

 Queen Victoria was a frequent visitor being particularly taken by a mechanical bed that tipped its occupant straight into a pre-prepared bath.
 Other eminent Victorians who attended were Charles Dickens, Isambard Kingdom Brunel, and Alfred, Lord Tennyson among many others.

-After all costs were taken into account the Exhibition made a surplus of £186,000 or £18,370,000 in today’s money which was used to fund the building of the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
+After all costs were considered, the Exhibition made a surplus of £186,000 or £18,370,000 in today’s money which was used to fund the building of the Victoria and Albert Museum, the Science Museum and the Natural History Museum.

 Though it had its critics among them Karl Marx who accused it of being capitalist propaganda and commodity fetishism on a grand scale the Great Exhibition was to set the trend for other such events in other major cities and confirmed Britain’s status as the Workshop of the World.